giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 ## Where is the user values ConfigMap?

+The location of the user values ConfigMap depends on the cluster's release version.
-Given the cluster you are trying to configure has id: `123ab`
+The following examples assume the cluster you are trying to configure has an id of `123ab`

-**Release Version 9.0.1 and greater:**
+### Release version 9.0.1 and greater:

 If your cluster is on release version `9.0.1` or greater then you will find the `cluster-autoscaler-user-values` ConfigMap on the Control Plane in the `123ab` namespace: